How do I report to the college about possibly being affected by COVID-19?

 What library resources are available?

-Will the WCJC Testing Centers continue to administer tests as scheduled?
+Will the WCJC Testing Centers continue to administer tests throughout the Fall semester?

 Do I still have the opportunity to set up an installment plan for Fall 2020?